 Chaparral Star Academy (formerly Star Charter School) is an open-enrollment public charter school in Austin, TX servicing grades K – 12.
 We offer rigorous, college-preparatory curriculum in a compacted 4-hour daily schedule.

-Allowing more flexibility for extracurricular activities such as gymnastics, horseback riding, acting, hockey, figure skating or any passion the child may have.
+Allowing more flexibility for extracurricular activities such as gymnastics, horseback riding, acting, hockey,boxing, dance, music, water skiing, figure skating, religious or language training or any other passion the child may have.

 GOVERNING BOARD MEMBERS

 Enabling students to pursue their passion in a community of excellence!

 Information from administration (e.g. school closures, upcoming activities, important deadlines) is mainly distributed to the community via our g-mail listserv and this website.
 If you do not receive e-mail via our g-mail listserv (if you don’t get Mrs. Hagin’s “Friday Notes” every week, then you may not be), please e-mail Kris Barnett and request to be added to the list!